ircv3/ircv3-specifications/extensions/resume.md

 ## Security Considerations

 This section notes security-specific considerations software authors will need to take into account while implementing this specification.
 This section is non-normative.

+When servers apply the old client's session information to the new client, ensure that the new client retains their own unique resumption token.
+Clients shouldn't share resumption tokens under any circumstances.

+Servers should decide whether, on resuming the session of an IRC operator, the old client's operator status should be applied to the new client.
+This may depend on other operator authentication considerations such as client certificates or similar.

 Without this specification, if you know a client's account credentials you can typically close their connection (using something like `/NS GHOST` or `/NS REGAIN`), and find out which non-hidden channels they're joined to with a regular `WHOIS`.